-For more than 100 years, Berea College has served the people of Appalachia.
+For more than 150 years, Berea College has served the people of Appalachia.
 As an area of acute educational and economic disparities—then and to this day—Appalachia remains Berea’s primary service region.
-The Brushy Fork Institute extends the College’s historic and enduring commitment to serve the region by providing resources and services in support of sustainable community development.

 Our approach to community development is informed by the ideals embodied by the College.
 We share a vision of a world shaped by dignity and equality, encourage concern for the welfare of others, promote opportunities for serving in community, and promote developmental practices that assert the kinship of all people.

-The Institute also collaborates with other campus departments, centers, and faculty and staff in serving the following goals:
+The Institute also collaborates with other campus departments, centers, and faculty and staff to achieve the following goals:

 - To increase the number of people taking leadership responsibility at the campus, community, county, and regional levels.